symbol/symbol-docs/source/guides/network/running-a-test-net-node.rst

 Faucet
 ======

-* |faucet|: Receive nem.xem units to test Catapult's services.
+* |faucet-1|: Receive nem.xem units to test Catapult's services.

+.. note:: If the default faucet is not working, try this other |faucet-2|.

 SDKs
 ====